 Data on individuals considered to be sensitive (possibly taken from referral data or reports from previous sessions), affecting health and safety or the conduct of sessions, whether social groups or individual support, is provided on a need to know basis (eg to volunteers transporting or visiting Friends or telephoning Friends).
-Because of its greater sensitivity relevant individuals' names will not be used explicitly in any email including this data unless the email is encrypted (emails between Archway staff are automatically encrypted).
-Any email attachment to external agencies will be password protected.
-If email attachments are only for internal use, then links to Lamplight or Sharepoint will be used as they offer a greater level of security.
+Because of its greater sensitivity relevant individuals' names will not be used explicitly in any email including this data.